-Asking directly for feedback, being grateful, and taking action are great fundamentals to getting feedback.
+Asking directly for feedback, being grateful, and taking action are great fundamentals to getting it.
 However, sometimes that's not enough.

 Sometimes there are issues on your team making them not open to giving feedback right now.
 A lack of trust or rapport, resentment, or past history can all cause it.

 These last two approaches can help turn around some of your more shy, resistant, or quiet team members.

 Are you giving your team feedback?
 Are you doing things they want or would appreciate?
 If not, you must learn about the power of reciprocity.

 Reciprocity is built deep into the psyche of all of us.
 If you give someone a gift or do something for them, they'll feel indebted to you and are more likely to return the favor, or do something else requested by you of similar value.

 A famous study in the 1970s demonstrated its power: